ChrstphrHll/npc_gen/students/Kanoi Xharlion.md

 ---
 ### Description
 - 2nd year Dwarf Artificer in Elkenval
-- straight brunette hair that's put up in a large bun, Pale Brown eyes, and Tan skin
+- shoulder length curly auburn hair that's wild, Pale Brown eyes, and Tan skin
 - Is Sarcastic and Odd, and has Professionalism as their ideal

 ### Organizations